BoXHED/BoXHED1.0/README.md

 * **delta**<br>
 A *numpy.ndarray* of shape (N, ), where N is the number of participant.
 Each element in *delta* is a binary indicator with 1 for observed event and 0 for right censoring;
 * **lotraj**<br>
-A list (size=N) of *numpy.ndarray* recording time-varying covariates of N participants.
+A list (size=N) of *numpy.ndarray* recording time-dependent covariates of N participants.
 For each *numpy.ndarray* in *lotraj*, the first column is observed time, and the rest of columns record covariates in corresponding times.
 The last row records covariates' values either at event time or at censoring time (distinguished by *delta* indicator), which could be imputed using the last observation before event/censoring time.
 * **nfolds**<br>
 An integer number that shows the number of folds in *nfolds*-fold cross validation.
 Default value is 5.
 * **maxsplits**<br>